YordanSoares/international-telephone-input-for-contact-form-7/tags/1.5.3/README.md

 1. International telephone input

 == Changelog ==

 = 1.5.3 =
+* Code refactored.
 * Update the API service to freegeoip.app (up to 15,000 queries per hour).
-* Code refactored.
+* Now the plugin includes the "International Telephone Input" library built-in.
 * Add new info tags in header comment.
 * Fix text domain in plugin header comment.
 * Fix some typos and strings without translation functions.